 This despite explicit quotes from Trump himself detailing in no uncertain terms how his second administration will entail nothing less than authoritarian, far-right rule in the form of the Heritage Foundation’s Project 2025, buoyed by his refusal to accept lawful election results if he is not the winner in November.

-When it comes to Trump and his Republican surrogates, there is no basement low enough to express their current positions — only a further descent into the right-wing idiocracy eroding our nation’s democracy day by day.
+When it comes to Trump and his Republican surrogates, there is no basement low enough to express their current positions — rape conviction acquiescence, Hitlerian aspirations, insurrection and sedition, disparaging military veterans as “suckers” — only a further descent into the right-wing idiocracy eroding our nation’s democracy day by day.
 Rather than heralding the end of the American republic as we’ve known it since 1776, supporters of Trump’s rhetoric see his petulance as a means of “saving” the nation.
 So to be clear, it’s fair if Trump wins and rigged if he loses — got that?

-Polls certainly bear this disconnect out, despite the four years of Trump’s failed presidency and his sedition in the wake of his 2020 loss, laid bare for all to see in real time on live TV with his direct involvement in, and instigation of, the Jan.
-6th insurrection, one of the most disgraceful episodes in U.S. history.
+Polls certainly bear this disconnect out, despite the four years of Trump’s utterly failed presidency and sedition in the wake of his 2020 loss, laid bare for all to see in real time on live TV with his direct involvement in, and instigation of, the Jan.
+6th insurrection, one of the most disgraceful episodes in our nation’s history.

-Even as 40 out of Trump’s 44 cabinet appointees warn he should not serve another term as president, a majority of Americans in poll after poll in the critical swing states that determine presidential elections have not only brushed off these concerns as imaginary, but stand ready and willing to elect him today, despite his policies while in office, continued kinship with expansionist Russian dictator Vladimir Putin, sharing of classified intelligence with Russian operatives at the White House in 2017, increase in Christian nationalism and abject displays of Nazi support since his 2016 election, a rape conviction in civil court, and credit taken by Trump himself for the U.S. Supreme Court’s far-right politicization and overturning of the 1973 Roe v.
-Wade ruling.
+Even as 40 out of Trump’s 44 cabinet appointees warn he should not serve another term as president, a majority of Americans in poll after poll in the critical swing states that determine presidential elections have not only brushed off these concerns as imaginary, but stand ready and willing to elect him today, despite his policies while in office, continued kinship with expansionist Russian dictator Vladimir Putin, sharing of classified intelligence with Russian operatives at the White House, increase in Christian nationalism and abject displays of Nazi support since his 2016 election, a rape conviction in civil court, and credit taken by Trump himself for the U.S. Supreme Court’s far-right politicization and overturning of the 1973 Roe v.
+Wade ruling which he continues to brag about.

 Also during his presidency we saw Trump browbeat the venerable National Park Service (NPS) into fabricating inflated numbers and doctoring photos of his inauguration — as banana republic a move as any he made during his four years in office.
 Trump forced the the Environmental Protection Agency (EPA) to remove the page on climate change at its website and instead praise the benefits of coal, while touting “clean coal” and coal liquefaction as part of his praise for the 19th century fuel source.
 As part of Project 2025, it’s clear a second Trump administration will jettison any enforcement on climate policy, if not rollback what remains of the National Environmental Policy Act (NEPA) and other effective environmental laws as Trump’s team expands control over all federal agencies.